ansible/django-ansible-base/docs/authentication.md

 ### REST_FRAMEWORK

-If you are using DRF and want to use django-ansible-base authentication we need to make changes to your REST_FRAMEWORK settings.
-Configure your DEFAULT_AUTHENTICATION_CLASSES to use the ansible_base class as follows:
+If you are using DRF and enable django-ansible-base authentication we prepend our authentication class to your REST_FRAMEWORK settings if our class is not already present:
 ```
 REST_FRAMEWORK = {
     'DEFAULT_AUTHENTICATION_CLASSES': [